|

 Similar Posts

-2. I would probably just eat the whole batch selfishly!
+1. I love this and wanted to eat the whole batch selfishly!
 But seriously, how can something so delicious need just 5 ingredients?????
 Brilliant!

-3. You had me at peanut butter.
+2. You had me at peanut butter.
 Then you had me at chocolate.
-I have got to make these and give 1/2 away so I don’t eat them all myself.
+I made these and gave 1/2 away so I don’t eat them all myself.

-6. Chocolate and peanut butter are always a favorite in my house.
-This recipe is similar to one my sister-in-laws mother used to make.
-Delicious.
+3. Chocolate and peanut butter are always a favorite in my house.
+Delicious and a great recipe.
 I need to make some of these for my kids for Easter.

 1. Hehe GiGi!
 They are so good.
 I usually give away half so I won’t eat them all, then freeze the rest.
 And hopefully take them out, one at a time.

-7. Yum yum So delicious ?
-I would also freeze most of them, it’s too dangerous for my hips to keep a fresh batch of these ??
+5. Yum yum So delicious.
+I also freeze most of them, it’s too dangerous for my hips to keep a fresh batch of these.

 Leave a Reply